HSBC says may sell Indonesian bank Ekonomi

 The London-based bank paid $607.5 million for an 88.9 percent stake in the Indonesian lender in October 2008, and another $71.6 million in August 2009 for a further 10 percent.

-It has a market capitalization of $674 million, according to Thomson Reuters data, after a jump this month in its illiquid shares.
+It has a market capitalisation of $674 million, according to Thomson Reuters data, after a jump this month in its illiquid shares.

 HSBC has operated in Indonesia since 1884 and had 115 branches there across 10 cities before the purchase.
 Ekonomi, established in 1989, added another 93 outlets and more than 2,300 staff.